Context

 Takeaways

-The result showed that computer-vision assistance could reduce constant manual watching while keeping clear review points for a human operator.
+The result suggested that computer-vision assistance could reduce constant manual watching while still preserving clear review points for a human operator.

-It also became a better portfolio story because the architecture, product choices, and tradeoffs could be explained as one end-to-end system.
+It also became a stronger portfolio story because the architecture, product choices, and tradeoffs could be explained as one end-to-end system.